Saving and Exporting Images In Photoshop

 Each file is the exact same photo and has the same dimensions.

-However, compare the file format and the size of the files.
+However, compare the formats and the size of the files.

 The two jpg files (first 2) are the same format.
 However, the smallest file size was created using “Save for Web” (2nd image).